What is behind astronomical images taken by space telescopes?

 “However, the impressive images taken by these artifacts are not instantaneous.
 They are processed images”, art historian Elizabeth A. Kessler explains to SINC.

-And it is that the specialist details that “astronomers and digital artists make conscious and deliberate decisions about what to show, what color palette and contrast levels to use to make them accessible and evoke feelings of wonder and greatness in the public”.
+And it is that the specialist details that “astronomers and digital artists make conscious and deliberate decisions regarding what to show, what color palette and contrast levels to use to make them accessible and evoke feelings of wonder and greatness in the public”.

 In her book Picturing the Cosmos: Hubble Space Telescope Images and the Astronomical Sublime, this researcher at Stanford University (USA) and an analyst of the visual culture of science points out that the images from telescopes have changed the perception of space.
 Cosmos: They have transformed what we thought was the vast blackness of space into a virtual garden of constellations and stars.